apptainer/singularity-userdocs/running_services.rst

     [command]                      [image]              [name of instance]

-    $ singularity instance start   alpine_latest.sif     instance1
+    $ apptainer instance start   alpine_latest.sif     instance1

-This command causes Singularity to create an isolated environment for the container services to live inside.
+This command causes apptainer to create an isolated environment for the container services to live inside.
 One can confirm that an instance is running by using the ``instance list`` command like so:

 .. code-block:: none

-    $ singularity instance list
+    $ apptainer instance list

     INSTANCE NAME    PID      IP              IMAGE
     instance1        22084                    /home/dave/instances/alpine_latest.sif